Dr Paul Zhao - Vitreoretinal Surgeon and Retina Specialist at Eagle Eye Centre, Singapore

 Retina Detachment

 ❖ The retina is like wall paper on the back surface of the eye and functions like the film of a camera.
-If it detaches, urgent surgery is required.
+If it detaches, urgent surgery may be required especially if the central retina (macula) is still attached.

 Age Related Macula Degeneration (AMD)

 ❖ AMD is a condition with affects the central part of the retina (the macula).
 There is a wet and dry form of AMD.
-Wet AMD requires early treatment with injections in the eye to achieve the best outcomes.
+Wet AMD requires early diagnosis and treatment with injections in the eye to achieve optimal outcomes.

 Epiretinal Membrane / Macula Pucker